astronomer/airflow-guides/guides/data-quality.md

 - Best practices surrounding data quality.
 - When to implement data quality checks.
-- Two different tools used for data quality checks with concrete examples: SQL Check operator and GreatExpectations.
+- Two different tools used for data quality checks with concrete examples: SQL Check operators and GreatExpectations.
 - How Data Lineage is connected to data quality

 ## Assumed Knowledge